Need help?

 5. Do you have spare parts for mhu 213?

-Yes, we normally have the most requested spare parts for this legendary weather vane in stock.
+Indeed, we usually have the most requested spare parts for this legendary weather vane in stock.

 6. Can you advise us on which sensor/transducer is best for our probe?